-Engagement in social media sites such as, but not limited to, Facebook, Instagram, Twitter, Pinterest, Vine, Snapchat, Tumblr, Google+, YouTube, etc. may result in disciplinary actions if the content of the student's or parent's social content, such as posts, photos or videos, etc., includes defamatory comments regarding the school, the faculty, other students or the parish.
+Engagement in social media sites such as, but not limited to, Facebook, Instagram, Twitter, Pinterest, Vine, Snapchat, Tumblr, Google+, YouTube, TikTok, etc. may result in disciplinary actions if the content of the student's or parent's social content, such as posts, photos or videos, etc., includes defamatory comments regarding the school, the faculty, other students or the parish.

-No parent should open a Facebook® account or any other social media account under the name of the school or a particular grade or organization.
-The only official Charleston Catholic School Facebook® page or any other CCS social media account is the one created and monitored by the Charleston Catholic School Administration and Office Staff.
+No parent should open a social media account under the name of the school or a particular grade or organization.
+The only official Charleston Catholic School Facebook® and Instagram pages or any other CCS social media account is the one created and monitored by the Charleston Catholic School Administration and Office Staff.